symil/lotus/README.md

 # scripts/build-app.js example/
 ```

-- This generates a standalone `example/build` folder.
+- This generates a `example/build` folder.
 You can then run the game server:
 ```sh
 node example/build/server-bundle.js
 ```

 - Connect to `http://localhost:8000`.
 To try out the multiplayer, either ask someone else to join you or open multiple tabs.

+Note: the generated build folder is standalone.
+It can be deployed and used on any server with Node.js installed.

 ## Tests